afeins19/obsdian/UHS/performance_reviews/development_needs.md

 I will always set aside time to thoroughly review reports from the user’s perspective putting them into production.

 ### Strategic Prioritization
-I’m focused on setting clear weekly priorities and regularly evaluating progress to stay on track and improve delivery timelines.
+I will continue to set clear weekly priorities and regularly evaluate my progress to stay on track and improve delivery timelines.
 While I remain flexible to handle urgent or high-impact requests, I’m committed to maintaining momentum on existing projects.
 This balance between adaptability and structured planning helps reduce context-switching, improve consistency, and ensure alignment with team goals and long-term value.